 Distilled water is pumped out of the bottle through to all th batteries in one go.To fill the batteries I connected the fill tube to the end of one of the battery bank with the quick connect plug and the other end was placed in the water bottle.
 When the bulb was squeezed a few times it pumped water along the tubes and into the valves.
 I could see water passing through the pipes and as I continued to squeeze the bulb it became harder, indicating that all the cells had been filled and the valves had closed.
 The quick connect was then disconnected and the end of the pipe automatically capped off.
 It's that simple.

 It took less than five minutes to fill both battery banks and I was kicking myself that I had spent the past ten years lifting floorboards and scrambling about in the bilge, servicing my batteries by hand.
-This system also fills the cells more accurately.
+This system also fills the cells more accurately and evenly.

 This is another really good idea to make life easier on a boat.